 Creating a Category

-You can also choose to edit a category by clicking on the category you have created and then clicking Edit.
+You can also choose to edit a Category or a Folder name by hovering over it and clicking on the Edit icon.

 Creating a Folder

 Creating an Article

 You can write the article and format the content in the rich text editor or using the HTML editor.